Intraday Trading Strategies -Forex Price Action

 The Two Different Forex Markets

-One of the key issues when trading online using a Price Action Strategy is to be able to identify and distinguish a Trending Forex Market from a Ranging Forex Market.
+One of the key challenges when trading online using a Price Action strategy is being able to identify and distinguish a Trending Forex Market from a Ranging Forex Market.

 (1) Trending Markets

-Trending Forex Markets are those markets that within a certain timeframe are following a particular trend (uptrend or downtrend).
+Trending Forex Markets are those that follow a clear trend (either uptrend or downtrend) within a specific timeframe.
 How can you identify a trend?

-1.1 Down-Trending Markets A market is down-trending when the latest high is lower than the previous high and the latest low is lower than the previous low.
+A market is down-trending when the latest high is lower than the previous high, and the latest low is lower than the previous low.

-1.2 Up-Trending Markets A market is up-trending on exactly the opposite conditions.
-That means that the latest high is higher than the previous high and the latest low is higher than the previous low (check the following chart).
+A market is up-trending under the opposite conditions: the latest high is higher than the previous high, and the latest low is higher than the previous low (see the following chart).

 (2) Ranging Markets

-A ranging market is a market that trades within a specific range.
-That means that the price action is limited to a certain price area.
-At the upper limit of this price area, there is a strong supply that whenever it is reached can push prices downwards.
-At the lower limit of this area, there is a strong demand that whenever it is reached can push the prices upwards.
-Ranging markets are a common phenomenon when trading Forex Intraday and may provide easy set-ups for our Profit-Taking and Stop-Loss orders.
+A ranging market trades within a specific price range, meaning price action is confined to a certain area.
+At the upper limit of this range, there is strong supply that tends to push prices down whenever reached.
+Conversely, at the lower limit, there is strong demand that can push prices up when touched.
+Ranging markets are common in intraday Forex trading and often provide straightforward setups for placing Profit-Taking and Stop-Loss orders.

 Support & Resistance Levels

-The evaluation of Support & Resistance price levels is incredibly important no matter the financial market/asset you are trading.
-Support & Resistance price levels apply to any market no matter if it is Ranging or Trending.
+The evaluation of Support & Resistance price levels is incredibly important, regardless of the financial market or asset you are trading.
+Support & Resistance levels apply to any market, whether it is ranging or trending.

-(ii) Support & Resistance Levels in Ranging Markets most commonly define the range itself.
+(ii) In ranging markets, Support & Resistance levels most commonly define the boundaries of the range itself.

-To evaluate the strength and the importance of each Support & Resistance Level, professional traders are using historical charts.
+■ To assess the strength and significance of each Support & Resistance level, professional traders rely on historical charts.

-Finally, the evaluation of Support & Resistance Levels is linked to the optimal timing to enter or exit a market.
-If the price action overpasses a strong support/resistance level in a Trending Market then it is a clear alert for a strong ongoing trend.
-In Ranging Markets that may signal the end of trading within the range.
+■ Finally, evaluating Support & Resistance levels is closely linked to the optimal timing for market entry or exit.
+If price action breaks through a strong support or resistance level in a trending market, it signals a strong, ongoing trend.
+In ranging markets, such a breakout may indicate the end of trading within the established range.

-Identifying the correct Trending Lines is more difficult than identifying support and resistance levels.
-The reason is that trend lines are completely dynamic lines changing over time.
-Important Trend Lines can lead to trend reversals or on the contrary, can signal strong ongoing trends that you should follow.
+Identifying the correct trending lines is more challenging than pinpointing support and resistance levels.
+This is because trend lines are dynamic, continuously changing over time.
+Important trend lines can either signal potential trend reversals or, conversely, indicate strong ongoing trends that traders should follow.

 Counting Candles Within Charts

-Counting candles are commonly used for pattern recognition.
-The number of bullish and bearish candles within a certain period may indicate the likelihood that a certain trade may prove successful.
-The number of candles also reflects time.
-The counting candles method is usually used along with other price action methods.
+Counting candles is commonly used for pattern recognition.
+The number of bullish and bearish candles within a specific period may indicate the likelihood of a trade’s success.
+Additionally, the number of candles reflects the passage of time.
+The candle-counting method is typically combined with other price action techniques.

 Pattern Recognition

-Price Action has the characteristic of repeating itself.
-The process of identifying repeating patterns is called Pattern Recognition.
-There are many patterns, here are the most important ones:
+Price action tends to repeat itself.
+The process of identifying these recurring formations is called pattern recognition.
+There are many patterns, but here are some of the most important ones:

 (1) CONTINUATION PATTERN RECOGNITION